okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-case-load/main/nodejs/integrationsteps.md

 ### 3: Run your app

 The final step is to run your app.
-If the widget and your Okta org are properly configured, then the Okta Sign-In Widget appears in your sign-in page:
+If the Widget and your Okta org are properly configured, then the Okta Sign-In Widget appears in your sign-in page:

 <div class="half">